-I didn’t have a solid plan when I created my blog, and this is the reason why I spent a longer time building it because I didn’t create a schedule and structure to follow.
+I didn’t have a solid plan when I created my blog, and this is the reason why I spent a long time building it because I didn’t create a schedule and structure to follow.

 The build could have gone easier and faster if only I created this before I started.

 Create Content and Content Strategy

 Once you have set up your blog and social media accounts, then it’s time to create a few pieces of content before you launch your blog.
 There’s no required number, but for me, I created 10 articles aside from the static pages before I started marketing my blog.
 This is to ensure that once a reader finds my blog, he/she won’t find just a single piece of article on the whole website.

 After a year of blogging, once I have accumulated a lot of articles on my blog, then I created additional static pages that I feel are relevant to my blog.